 For a complete compilation of U.S. treaties from 1776-1949, the best source is C. Bevans, Treaties and Other International Agreements of the United States of America, 1776-1949 (Doc.
 S 9.12/2), published by the government from 1968-75.
 It is a thirteen volume set, with cumulative indexes.
 Other important historical series are Treaties, Conventions, International Acts, Protocols, and Agreements Between the United States of America and Other Powers (Doc.
 S 9.5/4) compiled by William M. Malloy, which covers the years 1776-1938, and Treaties and Other International Acts of the United States of America (Doc.
 S 9.5/1) compiled by Hunter Miller (covering 1776-1863).
 All three series are also available in HeinOnline.

-A good source for selected recent agreements other than treaties (e.g., memoranda of understanding) is Reporting International Agreements to Congress under Case Act on the State Department website.
-This is a temporary database until agreements are published in TIAS, and the agreements are unedited.
+A good source for selected recent agreements other than treaties (e.g., memoranda of understanding) is Texts of International Agreements to which the United States is a Party (TIAS) on the State Department’s website.

 The United Nations Treaty Series (KZ172 .T73 & online) began publication in 1946.
 Its predecessor, the League of Nations Treaty Series (KZ170.5 .T73 & online), was published from 1920-1946.
 All treaties entered into by a member of the United Nations are supposed to be registered with the U.N.
 Secretariat as soon as possible, but because there are no sanctions for failure to do this (except that an unregistered treaty may not be invoked before any organ of the U.N.), many treaties are never registered, and therefore are not published in the series.